By DeVry University

 6. Stay Connected with Teachers

 If your kids are e-learning through a public or private school, their teachers are just an email away.
 Don't be afraid to reach out when your child needs a little extra help, encouragement or clarification on an assignment, suggests K12.

 Let's be honest – we're all a little rusty on our math skills.
 If you’re struggling with how to homeschool on a certain topic, know that there are an abundance of free online resources that can help.

 Mealtime can be something that gets easily overlooked or rushed, but doing so could potentially make things harder for you in the long run.
 Set aside at least 30 minutes for lunch, and be sure to serve healthy, filling foods to help curb hunger and avoid the need for more afternoon snack breaks.

-Most of us don't hand out incentives when our kids complete their ordinary school assignments – but these aren’t ordinary days.
 Consider offering small rewards to encourage participation and completion of assignments, suggests K12.
 Incentives such as an at-home movie night, one-on-one parent/child time or family game night are great options.

-As you spend more time at home, don't forget the value of teaching some basic life skills.
+Don't forget the value of teaching some basic life skills.
 Now can be a great opportunity for older kids and teens to help with everyday tasks such as cleaning, doing the laundry or cooking.
 Younger kids can help with tidying up or you can use this time to practice personal care skills like fastening buttons and tying shoes.
 These types of learning can be just as valuable as skills taught in the classroom.

-You've got a lot on your plate right now.
 Despite how you may feel, chances are you're doing a much better job than you realize.
 Don't forget to schedule a little time each day for yourself – even if that means waiting until the kids have gone to bed or allowing them to have a little extra TV time.